Charles George Gordon: Early life

-From the Crimea to the Danube
+From Crimea to the Danube

-When the Crimean War began, Gordon was assigned to his boyhood home of Corfu, but after several letters to the War Office, he was sent to the Crimea instead.
+When the Crimean War began, Gordon was assigned to his boyhood home of Corfu, but after several letters to the War Office, he was sent to Crimea instead.
 He was sent to the Russian Empire, arriving at Balaklava in January 1855.
 He first displayed his death wish as he wrote at the time that he had gone "to the Crimea, hoping, without having a hand in it, to be killed".

 In the 19th century, Russia was Britain's archenemy, with many people in both nations seeing an ideological conflict between Russian autocracy and British democracy, and Gordon was anxious to fight in the Crimea.
 He was put to work in the Siege of Sevastopol and took part in the assault of the Redan from 18 June to 8 September.
 As a sapper, Gordon had to map out the Russian fortifications at the city-fortress of Sevastopol, designed by the famous Russian military engineer, Eduard Totleben.
-It was a highly dangerous job that frequently put him under enemy fire, and led to him being wounded for the first time when a Russian sniper put a bullet into him.
+It was a highly dangerous job that frequently put him under enemy fire, and led to him being wounded for the first time when a Russian sniper shot him.
 Gordon spent much time in "the Quarries", as the British called their section of the trenches, facing Sevastopol.

-During his time in the Crimea, Gordon made a number of friendships that were to last for the rest of his life, most notably with Romolo Gessi, Garnet Wolseley, and Gerald Graham, all of whom would cross paths with Gordon several times in the future.
+During his time in Crimea, Gordon made friendships that were to last for the rest of his life, most notably with Romolo Gessi, Garnet Wolseley, and Gerald Graham, all of whom would cross paths with Gordon several times in the future.

 On 18 June 1855, the besieging British and French armies began what was intended to be the final assault that would take Sevastopol, which began with a huge bombardment.
-As a sapper, Gordon was in a front line trench where he was under intense fire, men fell all around him and he was forced to take cover so often that he was covered literally from head to toe with mud and blood.
-Despite the best efforts of the Allies, the French failed to take the Malakhov fortress while the British failed to take the Redan fortress on 18 June.
+As a sapper, Gordon was in a front line trench where he was under intense fire; men fell all around him, and he was forced to take cover so often that he was covered literally from head to toe with mud and blood.
+Despite the best efforts of the Allies, the French failed to take the Malakhov fortress, while the British failed to take the Redan fortress on 18 June.
 The casualties on the Allied side were quite high that day.

 Gordon spent thirty-four consecutive days in the trenches around Sevastopol, and earned a reputation as an able and brave young officer.
 It was said at the British HQ that, "If you want to know what the Russians are up to, send for Charlie Gordon."

 Gordon took part in the expedition to Kinburn, and returned to Sevastopol at the war's end.
-During the Crimean war, Gordon picked up an addiction to Turkish cigarettes which was to last for his rest of his life, and many commented that smoking was Gordon's most conspicuous vice as he always seemed to have a cigarette at his lips.
+During the Crimean war, Gordon picked up an addiction to Turkish cigarettes which was to last for his rest of his life, and many commented that smoking was Gordon's most conspicuous vice; he always seemed to have a cigarette at his lips.